search shopping_cart person menuclose

 Conductivity Monitor

 A conductivity monitor continuously measures the conductivity of the effluent.
-Used only when conductive eluents (water or alcohols) are used.
+They are utilised only when conductive eluents (water or alcohol) are used.

-It’s important to ensure your HPLC and gas chromatography detectors are properly maintained over time.
-This will help to extend the life of your equipment, prevent unplanned downtime and ensure results are as accurate as possible for as long as possible.
+By doing this, you’ll be preventing unplanned downtime and ensuring results are as accurate for as long as possible.
 In turn, less time and stock will be wasted from failed experiments or equipment breakdowns.

 Share this post